 Essential Guide to Shooting in China: Permits, Timing, Costs, and Crew

 Discover the crucial aspects of shooting in China that demand careful planning and preparation.
-From permits and timing to costs and crew, ensure a successful production with this comprehensive guide.
+From permits and timing to costs and crew, ensure a successful video production services with this comprehensive guide.

 • All foreign film crews must obtain a permit from SARFT prior to shooting.